-To obtain the spin-spin correlation function in terms of the Green’s function, we re-express the spin-spin correlation function using the Abrikosov representation (Eq.~\eqref{eq:ImpuritySpinAR}) and Keldysh formalism as follows:
+To obtain the spin-spin correlation function in terms of Green’s function, we re-express the spin-spin correlation function using the Abrikosov representation (Eq.~\eqref{eq:ImpuritySpinAR}) and Keldysh formalism as follows:

-where $z$ and $z’$ are points on Keldysh contour (Fig.~\ref{fig:KeldyshContour})
+where $z$ and $z’$ are points on Keldysh contour (Fig.~\ref{fig:KeldyshContour}).

-Using the path integral formalism based on the Feynman rules (Eq.~\eqref{fig:FeynmanRules}), we calculate value of $\mathcal{F}(z,z’)$ of the order $\mathcal{O}(N^0)$ given by Fig.~\ref{fig:ZerothOrderSpinSuscep}.
+Using the path integral formalism based on the Feynman rules (Appendix.~\ref{Appendix:SelfConsFeynmanRules}), we calculate the value of $\mathcal{F}(z,z’)$ of the order $\mathcal{O}(N^0)$ given in Fig.~\ref{fig:ZerothOrderSpinSpinCorrel}.
 The diagrams with more than one-loop are ignored since they are suppressed in the $N\rightarrow \infty$ limit.
 The resulting $\mathcal{F}(z,z’)$ is given as follows:

 where Eq.~\eqref{eq:SUNGroupProperty} and $tr[t^A]=0$ are used.

 As a result, the spin-spin correlation function of $\mathcal{O}(N^0))$ order is expressed in terms of the Green’s functions as follows:

 Then, $C_{imp}(t,t’)$ and $\chi_{imp}(t,t’)$ are given by